transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

       * **Why?** Operations (¬) co-arise *with* τ, neither from it nor containing it. τ is not an object within the system, nor a foundation beneath it, but the non-dual aspect of experience that cannot be approached as an object separate from the approach itself.
       * **Paradox of Dissolution:** The only way to "return" to τ would require dissolving all distinctions, including the observer: a paradoxical act, as no entity would remain to witness τ (i.e. the situation would be akin to the sound of one hand clapping).
 * **d) Awakening/Phase-Shift (↺) as Perspectival Shift**:
     * ↺ is not a structural operation but a *reorientation of attention*.
-It's a *re*-cognition – a seeing-again – of the distinctions created by cognition (¬), recognizing them as distinctions co-arising with τ (though experienced through consciousness-of(τ) or through awareness-as/in-τ), and acknowledging the inherent limitations of representation (—).
+It's a *re*-cognition – a seeing-again – of the distinctions created by cognition (¬), recognizing them as distinctions co-arising with τ, and acknowledging the inherent limitations of representation (—).
       - **Local → Global**: Dissolve distinctions into τ (e.g. seeing the painting as a whole without losing sight of the brushstrokes).
       - **Global → Local**: Reify (bring forth) distinctions from τ (e.g. recognizing the painting’s brushstrokes without losing sight of the painting as a whole).
     * The Gap (—) ensures neither perspective fully captures the other or dominates.
 Forms (¬) are shadows cast by τ, yet τ remains ungraspable.